 - arrange for the report to be published

 Cafcass is unique within Ofsted’s remit as it is a national organisation.
-Since April 2009 Cafcass has been inspected through a four year programme of all its service areas, originally 21 areas, now restructured into 17 service areas.
+Since April 2009, Cafcass has been inspected through a 4-year programme of all its service areas, originally 21 areas, now restructured into 17 service areas.
 The current programme of inspection will complete by the end of March 2013.